-I am an interdisciplinary artist residing on Treaty 6 territory in Saskatoon Saskatchewan Canada.
+I am an interdisciplinary artist residing on Treaty 6 territory in what is currently called Saskatoon Saskatchewan Canada.

 My intuition is the catalyst for the diverse assortment of materials I collect and organize trusting that a deeper camaraderie will emerge over time.
 I am energized by natural materials such as bygone blossoms and foliage, seed pods, and fallen nests spotted in urban green spaces by virtue of chance encounters.
 Additionally, I have amassed a collection of commonly undervalued, mass-produced objects reminiscent of my own everyday experiences, and wonderings such as antiquated nails, springs, bottle openers, and glass bottles.

 Prior to 2019 I was primarily interested in printmaking however materials in the printmaking lab readied for removal became my central focus – the end of their intended purpose was the beginning of their life for me.
 Ink saturated tarlatan, broken aluminum screen printing frames, and mylar templates ultimately entered a cycle of transformation as I began altering their forms creating new objects or configurations.
 This signalled the transition from being a printmaker working with a method that produced a "series" to an artist working with collections.